ARAD PDTD BA (Hons)

 Before returning to Australia, Olivia gained a Distinction in the Professional Dancer’s Teaching Diploma from the Royal Academy of Dance, London.

 Olivia has been a Guest Teacher around the world including for the RAD International Summer Schools in Tokyo and Singapore in 2014, and London and Italy in 2015, and the 2016 and 2017 McDonald College Summer School in Sydney.
 In March 2016 she taught the competition classes for the RAD Isobel Anderson and Joan & Monica Halliday Awards.
 She taught daily class to the competitors of the Genee International Ballet Competition in Sydney December 2016.
 In July 2017, she taught the competition classes for the Sydney Eisteddfod Ballet Scholarship and the Robert & Elizabeth Albert Junior Scholarship.
 She also taught at the International Ballet Workshop 2017 in Melbourne alongside Dusty Button.
+In 2018 she taught at the Royal academy of Dance week long summer school in Adelaide, and at the International Ballet Workshop on the Gold Coast alongside Ken Ludden, Director of the Margot Fonteyn Academy of Ballet in New York.

 Olivia is committed to safe dance training and has trained in the Progressing Ballet Technique method.
 As well as in Dance Physiotherapist Lisa Howell's Level 1 Injury Prevention and Level 2 Pointe Safety Courses.